mikeinspace/stamps/README.md

-# STAMPS: A Protocol for Storing Images On-Chain in Spendable Outputs for Use with Counterparty Assets
+# STAMPS: A Protocol for Storing Images On-Chain in Spendable Outputs Immutably on Bitcoin

 Storing "Art on the Blockchain" as a method of achieving permanence is often a misnomer in the NFT world.
 Most NFTs are merely image pointers to centralized hosting or stored on-chain in prunable witness data.
 We propose a method of embedding base64-formatted image data using unspendable outputs in a novel fashion.